taherelsheikh/FinTech/README.md

 This is a machine learning project created for FinTechs.
 It is designed to be used when they are planning on expanding internationally.

-The project is a set of supervised learning algorithms to identify whether a country is awesome for international expansion or not.
+The project is a set of supervised learning algorithms to identify whether a country is sexy for international expansion or not.

 The features: